crtsh/mod_certwatch/README.md

 # mod_certwatch
-A simple PL/pgSQL gateway for httpd
+PL/pgSQL gateway for certwatch_db and httpd